Best Orthotics for Hypermobility – Improve Your Child’s Stability and Reduce Fatigue and Pain!

 If your child expresses foot or leg pain, try to find the source of their pain promptly, as many foot and leg conditions get worse without treatment.
 Keeping children involved with physical activity is extremely important for their health, and a treatable foot condition may be the cause of their reluctance to participate in such exercises.
 Furthermore, the correct type of shoes and orthotics will help reduce the likelihood of your child developing foot, knee, hip and/or lower back pain as they get older.

-You can unquestionably better a child’s life by fitting them in the correct pair of shoes and orthotics.
+You can unquestionably better a child’s life by fitting them in the correct pair of shoes and orthotics for hypermobility.

 “Hypermobile Joints.”
 Nationwide Children’s Hospital, www.nationwidechildrens.org/conditions.hypermobile-joints.